Multi-Agent Online Optimization with Delays: Asynchronicity, Adaptivity, and Optimism: Tuning the Learning Rate in the Presence of Delays

-In this section, we exploit the regret bound of \cref{thm:delay-regret-first} to design efficient leaning rates that provably achieve low regret.
-To clarify our objective, we identify here three characteristics that an ideal learning rate schedule would like to have: \begin{enumerate*} [\itshape i\upshape)] \item arbitrary time horizon: the computation of the learning rate does not require the knowledge of a predetermined time horizon $\nRuns$; \item data-dependant: the regret features the actual feedback instead of an upper bound on the gradient norms; and \item delay-adaptive: the regret depends on the actual delays and not only an worst-case estimation. \end{enumerate*}
+In this section, we exploit the template bound of \cref{thm:delay-regret} to design efficient leaning rates that provably achieve low regret.
+To clarify our objective, we begin by identifying the main desiderata that we seek to achieve: \begin{enumerate} [\itshape i\upshape)] \item \emph{Anytime / Restart-free:} the algorithm should not require the knowledge of the horizon $\nRuns$ and/or include a restart schedule where previous information is discarded. \item \emph{Coordination-free:} the learning rate of each agent must be computable based \emph{exclusively} on local information without any need for agent coordination. \item \emph{Data-dependent bounds:} the algorithm's regret guarantees should feature the actual gradients observed instead of an upper bound thereof. \item \emph{Adaptivity to delays:} the algorithm's regret should depend on the observed delays and not only on a pessimistic, worst-case estimate thereof. \end{enumerate}